pog5/nealpasswordgame/README.md

 18. Atomic numbers that add up to 200
 - Before doing the next step, I suggest you copy your current password.
 19. All vowels must be bolded (bold button unlocked)
-20. Password is on :fire:.
-Don't let it delet Paul!
+20. Delete all of the :fire: before it deletes your password (more importantly Paul)
 21. Add 4 of :man_lifting_weights:
 22. Needs to contain one of `"i am loved", "i am worthy", "i am enough"`
 23. Egg hatches, feed him a :bug: every 20 seconds or paste in 3 :bug: every 50 seconds~.